Language: EN

 In this example,

-• Returns an object that is the intersection of both types.
+• It returns an object that is the intersection of both types.

-Note that this is an elegant way to destructure two arbitrary objects and combine them, while maintaining static typing
+Notice that it is an elegant way to destructure two arbitrary objects and combine them, maintaining static typing

 Considerations and Issues